vseryakov/backendjs/README.md

      - r1m: The rate of the meter biased towards the last 1 minute.
      - r5m: The rate of the meter biased towards the last 5 minutes.
      - r15m: The rate of the meter biased towards the last 15 minutes.
-  - queue or histogram - Keeps a resevoir of statistically relevant values biased towards the last 5 minutes to explore their distribution
+  - queue or histogram - Keeps a reservoir of statistically relevant values biased towards the last 5 minutes to explore their distribution
       - hmin: The lowest observed value.
       - mmax: The highest observed value.
       - hsum: The sum of all observed values.